 Bargaining unit members cannot lawfully strike unless a strike vote by secret ballot is taken by the Union and more than 50% of voting bargaining unit members vote in favour of a strike.
 A successful strike vote authorizes the union’s representatives to set a strike deadline and call a strike if they believe that further negotiations will not reach a collective agreement.Top

-Does a strike vote mean that there will be a labour dispute?
+Does a strike deadline mean there will be a strike at the University?